When to use these real estate offer email templates

 Acknowledge the result plainly, then move to the next decision.

-Do not over-explain the other side's behavior if you do not know the full story.
+Don't over-explain the other side's behavior if you don't know the full story.

 What offer-stage emails need